R300-AI/EOSL-AI-Hub/index.md

 </ul>

 <div style="margin-left: 20px;">
-<p>At AI Hub, we provide introductory guides for various types of Chiplets, covering system configuration methods and model deployment tutorials.
+<p>At AI Hub, we provide comprehensive guides for various types of Chiplets, including system configuration methods and model deployment tutorials.

-To get started, first obtain an Evaluation Kit from a retailer or agent and follow the official documentation to set up the installation environment and operating system based on your needs.
-This Developer Zone also offers quick-start guides and shared resources to help streamline the setup process.
-Next, use the benchmark data provided by the <a href="https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo">Model Zoo</a> to analyze the performance of each chip and determine if it meets your application requirements.
-Finally, leverage the included testing tools to evaluate your model's performance on different processing units across various Chiplets, gaining a deeper understanding of AI acceleration implementation.</p>
+1. To begin, obtain an Evaluation Kit from a retailer or agent and follow the official documentation to configure the installation environment and operating system according to your requirements.
+2. This Developer Zone also provides quick-start guides and shared resources to simplify the setup process.
+3. Next, utilize the benchmark data available in the <a href="https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo">Model Zoo</a> to evaluate the performance of each chip and determine its suitability for your application needs.
+4. Finally, use the provided testing tools to assess your model's performance on different processing units across various Chiplets, gaining deeper insights into AI acceleration and optimization.</p>
 </div>

 > [**NOTE**] 以下是不同處理單元的比較表：<br>